-Though others have commented on the tendency for quality circles to take on a coercive form (see for example Parker 1985, Wells 1987, Parker and Slaughter 1988, Grenier 1988, Fantasia, Clawson, and Graham 1988, Grenier and Hogler 1991, Hobson 1992, Barker 1993, Garrahan and Stewart 1993), an anthropological analysis is lacking.
-Such an approach could shed light on quality circles, which make use of constructed "symbol-systems" (Geertz 1973)-including language, rituals, and prestige rankings-to replace old ideas about work with newly imposed ones of workplace cooperation and harmony.
+Though others have commented on the tendency for quality circles to take on a coercive form (Parker 1985, Wells 1987, Parker and Slaughter 1988, Grenier 1988, Fantasia, Clawson, and Graham 1988, Grenier and Hogler 1991, Hobson 1992, Barker 1993, Garraham and Stewart 1993), an anthropological analysis is lacking.
+Such an approach could shed light on quality circles, which make use of constructed "symbolsystems" (Geertz 1973)-including language, rituals, and prestige rankings-to replace old ideas about work with newly imposed ones of workplace cooperation and harmony.
 In many cases, psychological techniques are used to dislodge a worker's previously held beliefs about his or her job; some of these techniques resemble those used in classic "thought reform" ("brainwashing") programs (Lifton 1961).
 Small work teams are sometimes used to manipulate individual workers, and may become mechanisms through which ideologies of compliance are transmitted and by which control over workers is maintained.
-In extreme cases, the well-being of the individual worker may be sacrificed for the sake of the team.
-What we find in many instances is a case of social and cultural control (Nader 1994), where the organization of labor is altered at the same time that radically different idea-systems are promoted.
+In extreme cases, the well-being of the individual worker may be sacrificed.
+What we find in many instances is a case of social and cultural control (Nader 1994), where the organization of labor is altered at the same time that radically different idea-systems are promoted.3